apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 To run and calculate the updated accuracy for each batch or epoch, you can call the `update()` method.
-This method uses labels and predictions which can be either class index or vector of likelihoods for all classes.
+This method uses labels and predictions which can be either class indexes or a vector of likelihoods for all of the classes.

 ```python
 acc.update(labels=labels, preds = pred)